Cribl pricing in 2026: Stream credits, Lake, Search, and real savings math

 - · Dedicated 24x7 support team

 Source: cribl.io/pricing/plan.
 Daily volume limits and feature splits published by Cribl.
-Annual dollar figures triangulated from customer reports and Cribl pricing blog posts.
+Annual dollar figures derived from Cribl's published per-GB credit rates plus the managed-infrastructure charge.

 The Splunk savings math, worked

-Filter ratio (40 percent) reflects Cribl's published typical-customer outcome.
+Filter ratio (40 percent) is an illustrative volume-reduction assumption, consistent with Cribl's published 30-50 percent typical cost-reduction outcome.
 Actual ratios vary by data sources; most environments find 30-50 percent of ingest is detection-irrelevant (verbose Windows events, DNS chatter, debug streams) and safely droppable or routable to cheap storage.

 Real-world Cribl cost scenarios